 Learner Support Fund

-the Student Awards Agency for Scotland, or the NHS, you will not
+or the Student Awards Agency for Scotland, you will not be

 However, you will be a priority for support from the Learner Support Fund which can provide an equivalent level of non-repayable awards as the Bursary.
-Applications are means-tested.
+Applications to this are means-tested.